DaemonicLabs/Voodoo/docs/setup/README.md

   entries:

   - url: https://github.com/WesCook/Nutrition/releases/download/v3.4.0/Nutrition-1.12.2-3.4.0.jar
-    name: Nutrition
+    id: Nutrition

   - url: https://centerofthemultiverse.net/launcher/mirror/BetterBuildersWands-1.12-0.11.1.245+69d0d70.jar
     name: Better Builder's Wands
+    id: better-builder-wands
 ```

 ### Jenkins

-Kinda self explainging.. jenkins needs the base url and the name of the job
+Kinda self explaining.. jenkins needs the base url and the name of the job
 also supported but now shows is the `jenkinsFileNameRegex` it has a sane default but maybe you need to match a
 different file or make sure your generated docs are not used as mod jar? then use that